Khabarovsk Bridge: Operation

 On 5 April 1920, two of the bridge's eighteen metal spans were detonated by guerrilla units retreating from Khabarovsk during the provocative speeches of the Japanese military in the midst of the Civil War.
 Consequently, the Trans-Siberian railway was disrupted for a period of 5 years.

 The reconstruction of the bridge began shortly after Soviet rule was established in the Far East in November 1922.
 The 13th span was assembled in Vladivostok at the Dalzavod plant using parts from the spans that had fallen into the river.
 A reserve span was installed across the Vetluga River (a tributary of the Volga River) instead of the 12th span, as it had a slightly different shape but was suitable in dimensions and design.
 The plant Arsenal (now Daldiesel), located in Khabarovsk, made minor repairs and replaced missing parts.
 The bridge was reopened to through traffic by 22 March 1925.

-Renovation

 For more than 70 years, the bridge provided uninterrupted rail traffic, the volume of traffic of which increased every year.
 Naturally, by the end of the 1980s, the structural elements of the bridge were no longer in satisfactory condition.
 Research was conducted with the goal of renovating the bridge.
 It was discovered that the spans and arches of the bridge were defective, leading to the implementation of speed limits, while the bridge supports are in satisfactory condition.